absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 A parameter has a name, can be required, can have a default value and can have a description.

 To support an argument, you can use the `parameters` accessor.
-By default, there is no parameters.
+By default, there are no parameters.

 ```javascript
 class MyCommand extends Command {